jgrossophoff/client/README.md

 Windows, Linux, iOS, and Android) are being actively developed in this repository.
 Please, dig around.

+### Sound notifications

+This fork adds sound notifications for incoming messages.
+Just create a keybase folder:

+`mkdir -p ~/.keybase/audio`

+and create a file incoming-msg.wav into it.

 ### Warnings

 We'd love you to read our source code.